aws-neuron/aws-neuron-sdk/general/nki/tutorials/transpose2d.rst

     * You must also download :download:`transpose2d_nki_kernels.py <../examples/transpose2d/transpose2d_nki_kernels.py>`
       into the same folder to run this JAX script.

-You can also view the source code in the Github repository `nki_samples <https://github.com/aws-neuron/nki-samples/blob/main/src/tutorials/transpose2d/>`_
+You can also view the source code in the GitHub repository `nki_samples <https://github.com/aws-neuron/nki-samples/blob/main/src/tutorials/transpose2d/>`_

 Example usage of the scripts:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^